TRIQS/dft_tools/doc/Ce-HI.rst

 .. index:: tutorial on Ce within Hub.-I approximation

-.. _LDADMFTtutorial:
+.. _DFTDMFTtutorial:

-LDA+DMFT tutorial: Ce with Hubbard-I approximation
+DFT+DMFT tutorial: Ce with Hubbard-I approximation
 ==================================================

-In this tutorial we will perform LDA+DMFT :program:`Wien2k` calculations of the high-temperature :math:`\gamma`-phase of Ce employing the
+In this tutorial we will perform DFT+DMFT :program:`Wien2k` calculations of the high-temperature :math:`\gamma`-phase of Ce employing the
 Hubbard-I approximation for its localized *4f* shell.
 First we create the Wien2k :file:`Ce-gamma.struct` file as described in `Wien2k manual <http://www.wien2k.at/reg_user/textbooks/usersguide.pdf>`_
 for the :math:`\gamma`-Ce fcc structure with lattice parameter of 9.75 a.u.